nimbly-dev/school-projects/README.md

   1. Bug on confirm-order.jsp where reloading the page will cause to insert again the cart-items data to db.
   2. Navbar Highlighting Fix.
   3. PDF Format Fix (REQUIRED).
-  4. Adding Quantity to Product
+  4. Adding Quantity to Product (REQUIRED)
+  5. Updating Database of Product Table with Quantity (REQUIRED)
+  6. Removing isAvailable to table and product display, and replace it with quantity
+  7. Adding Quantity limit to Cart
+  8. Deducting Quantity of Product if successful order (REQUIRED)

 0.47: